Scott Gessler: Governor's race

 In 2013 Gessler announced he would seek the Republican nomination for Governor of Colorado.
 For much of the campaign Gessler was considered the front-runner being endorsed by Congressman Bob Schaffer, State Senator George Rivera, State Representatives Clarice Navarro, Lois Landgraf, and over fifty County Commissioners, Sheriffs, Mayors and City Councilors.
 In March 2014, Gessler won the Colorado Republican Caucus Straw poll with 31% of the vote, compared to Bob Beauprez's 22% and Tom Tancredo's 15% of the vote.
 As the race continued Bob Beauprez poured hundreds of thousands of dollars from his personal fortune into his campaign and emerged the winner of the primary election.
 Gessler immediately endorsed Bob Beauprez in the general election and embarked on a statewide tour to convince his supporters to vote for Beauprez.
 Gessler hired RedRock Strategies and Rory McShane to oversee the campaign.

 Donald Trump 2020 campaign

 Gessler was an attorney on Donald Trump's 2020 re-election campaign.
+During the campaign, he suggested that the 2020 elections were stolen by Democrats and falsely claimed there was election fraud.

 Chair of Colorado Republican Party race

 Gessler ran for chair of the Colorado Republican Party in 2021.
-During the campaign, he suggested without evidence that the 2020 elections were stolen by Democrats and falsely claimed there was election fraud.
+During the campaign, he falsely suggested that the 2020 elections were stolen by Democrats and falsely claimed there was election fraud.